dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  My best friend is the one who brings out the best in me.
+  Information is the oxygen of the modern age.
+It seeps through the walls topped by barbed wire, it wafts across the electrified borders.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1172 days)